What to do next?

 Required: webinar recording, video editor, time.
 Decide on the video format: it could be a full version of your webinar (edited, of course) or a series of several short videos.

-Why would I need it? — For the sake of video marketing.
+Why would I need it?
+You might want to use it because it helps with video marketing.
 What it is and what webinars have to do with it can be learned in this article.

 Step 3.
 Preparing a blog post

-Things to pay attention to: Literateand logical presentation.
+Things to pay attention to literate and logical presentation.
 Special services could help you with grammar.
-Be sure to read aloud what you have written, otherwise ask someone do it, which is even better.
+Be sure to read aloud what you have written; otherwise, ask someone to do it, which is even better.

 Step 4.
 Analysis and mistakes correction